A vertically integrated model with phase change for aquifers in cold firn: Discussion and limitations

-The framework in Section \ref{sec2:VIM_formulation} elucidates how ice layer morphology influences the dynamics of aquifers in firn.
+Compared to the theoretical solutions, the results from the numerical models account for spatial heterogeneity in variables such as temperature, porosity, and hydraulic conductivity.
+Allowing each computational cell to possess distinct thermophysical properties captures the natural variability present in firn columns, where layering and firn metamorphism modulate energy and water mass transfer.
+Heterogeneity in firn properties, such as ice layers, can form and/or affect the propagation of firn aquifers.
 Thin, discontinuous ice layers may not substantially impede lateral spreading, allowing the aquifer to remain largely unconfined, as observed in \cite{killingbeck2020integrated}.
 In contrast, thicker and more continuous ice slabs can compartmentalize the pore space, leading to the formation of confined aquifers and localized pressurization.
-Such structural transitions are controlled in part by heat conduction, which governs the refreezing of percolating meltwater and the subsequent stratification of ice layers.
-Enhanced conduction can promote ice layer growth, reducing aquifer propagation through refreezing-induced water loss and lowering hydraulic head.

-The sharp-interface approximation is crucial, provided that the Peclet numbers associated with liquid water diffusion via capillary forces and heat loss via heat conduction are considered large.
-The Peclet number is defined as the ratio of advective transport to diffusive transport of a quantity.
-In unsaturated region above the water table, capillary forces can lead to suction of water out of the water table, forming unsaturated regions with with saturation $s_s<s_w<s_r$.
-For large scales and regions where the Peclet number for hydrology $Pe_{w}$ is high, i.e., gravitational forces dominate over capillary forces, the sharp interface approximation is justified, leading to no unsaturated regions.
+For the development of the vertically integrated model, the sharp-interface approximation is crucial, provided that the Peclet numbers associated with liquid water and heat transport are considered large.
+The Peclet number is defined as the ratio of the advective transport to the diffusive transport of a quantity.
+In the unsaturated region above the water table, diffusion due to capillary forces can lead to the suction of water out of the water table, forming unsaturated regions with saturation $s_s<s_w<s_r$.
+For large scales and regions where the Peclet number for hydrology $Pe_{w}$ is high, i.e., when gravitational forces dominate over capillary forces, the sharp interface approximation is justified, leading to no unsaturated regions.
 As a result, the saturation can only take two values, i.e., $s_w\in \{s_r,s_s \}$.
 This is a good approximation for large spatial scales and firn having a larger grain size.
-A more detailed discussion on variably saturated flows with sharp interfaces can be found in \cite{shadab2022analysis,shadab2024hyperbolic} for soil and \cite{shadab2025unified} for glacial firn.
+A more detailed discussion on variably saturated flows with sharp interfaces can be found in \cite{shadab2022analysis,shadab2024hyperbolic} for soil and \cite{shadab2024mechanism,shadab2025unified} for glacial firn.